ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 ```
 - Add the following highlighted values to the Argument :

-- This is for faveo incoming mail,esacalation, faveo update check.
+- This is for faveo incoming mail, esacalation, faveo update check.
 ```
 /c php "c:\Apache24\htdocs\artisan" schedule:run
 ```